HubBry/Portfolio/projects/SQL and ETL.md

 ## SQL 50

-The SQL 50 is a great collection of challenges that require skill in applying basic joins, select statements, aggregate functions, subqueries, strings... with a whiole host of solutions and guidance available from the very active community.
+The SQL 50 is a great collection of challenges that require skill in applying basic joins, select statements, aggregate functions, subqueries, strings... with a whole host of solutions and guidance available from the very active community.

 As I progress through I'll add more, but these were fun so far!